symbolize-app/symbolize/rfc/db-access.md

 "Write" services can perform write operations.
 When they use a shard, they need to acquire exclusive write ownership of the shard.

-Write event streams will also be scoped per-shard.
-So if a stream is established to an instance when another instance actually has ownership, the stream will terminate (giving the name of the correct instance).

 As a consistency check, the writer makes sure that its initial shard version number matches the shard version in FoundationDB when committing.

 To populate a page, a write service only uses FoundationDB (or Tigris) as the source.